Make great trades. Avoid bad ones.

 Don't stare at price action and overanalyze.
 Set alerts near

 entries, stops, and targets.
-Do something else.
-Listen to music.
+Then do something else.
+Listen to

 If you can't trade small, then you definitely can't trade big.

-Try to trade with the market, not against.
-Roughly 80% of stocks
+Try to trade with the overall market, not against it.
+Roughly 80% of

-trade with the market.
-A rising tide lifts all boats, and vice
+stocks trade with the market.
+A rising tide lifts all boats, and

 Don't do this alone.
 Your environment — especially the people around